The 4 Types of Cryptoassets

 Chris and Jack break down the different types of cryptoassets in their book.
 In this article, you are going to get a distilled version of the cryptoassets book’s explanation.

 Hardcover, Audiobook, Kindle, MP3 CD

-The books is long, but chapter 4 specifically goes into detail on how you can classify different cryptoassets.
-The main problem is that people use the word ‘cryptocurrency’ interchangeably for any cryptoasset.
+The book is long, but chapter 4 specifically goes into detail on how you can classify different cryptoassets.
+The main problem is that people use the word ‘cryptocurrency’ interchangeably for cryptoasset.

-These assets are made purely to transact with.
-Similarly to any fiat currency like the US dollar, the British Pound etc.
+These assets are made purely to transact.
+Similar to any fiat currency like the US dollar, the British Pound etc.